Fullbust505/CDataFrame/README.md

 Corrected the function "insert value"
 Added the "destroy_col" function though I don't know if we should parkour the whole array to free each variable or not.
 To ask a teacher.
 Added a test column, will be useful when we have the display function.
+Corrected some docstring to make it more suitable and presentable.
+Updated column.h
+Adding "convert_to_str" function but not finished

 ### Raphaël